ofiwg/libfabric/man/fi_poll.3.md

   retrieve the underlying wait object.

 - *FI_WAIT_FD*
-: Indicates that the wait set should use file descriptor(s) as its wait mechanism.
-It may not always be possible for a wait set to be implemented using a single underlying file descriptor, but all wait objects will be file descriptors.
-File descriptor wait objects must be usable in the POSIX select(2), poll(2), and epoll(7) routines (if available).
-However, a provider may signal an FD wait object by marking it as readable or with an error.
+: Indicates that the wait set should use a single file descriptor as its wait mechanism, as exposed to the application.
+Internally, this may require the use of epoll in order to support waiting on a single file descriptor.
+File descriptor wait objects must be usable in the POSIX select(2) and poll(2), and Linux epoll(7) routines (if available).
+Provider signal an FD wait object by marking it as readable or with an error.

 - *FI_WAIT_MUTEX_COND*
 : Specifies that the wait set should use a pthread mutex and cond variable as a wait object.

+- *FI_WAIT_POLLFD*
+: This option is similar to FI_WAIT_FD, but allows the wait mechanism to use multiple file descriptors as its wait mechanism, as viewed by the application.
+The use of FI_WAIT_POLLFD can eliminate the need to use epoll to abstract away needing to check multiple file descriptors when waiting for events.
+The file descriptors must be usable in the POSIX select(2) and poll(2) routines, and match directly to being used with poll.
+See the NOTES section below for details on using pollfd.

 - *FI_WAIT_YIELD*
 : Indicates that the wait set will wait without a wait object but instead